 Rodeo Grand Marshals

-The Clovis Rodeo Association honors lifelong rodeo volunteers, Jim and Carole Linenbach as Grand Marshals of the 110th Clovis Rodeo set to take place April 24-28, 2024.
+The Clovis Rodeo Association honors, Louis G. Sarantos Jr. as Grand Marshal of the 111th Clovis Rodeo set to take place April 23-27, 2025.

-Jim and Carole will each be presented with the Grand Marshal’s traditional cowboy hat and belt buckle during a reception in their honor the last week of April.
-Watch for them leading off the Clovis Rodeo Parade that begins at 9:30 a.m. on Saturday, April 27, 2024.
+Louie will be presented with the Grand Marshal’s traditional cowboy hat and belt buckle during a reception in his honor the last week of April.
+Watch for them leading off the Clovis Rodeo Parade that begins at 9:30 a.m. on Saturday, April 26, 2025.

 Past Rodeo Grand Marshals